Soft landing

 A soft landing is any type of aircraft, rocket or spacecraft landing that does not result in significant damage to or destruction of the vehicle or its payload, as opposed to a hard landing.
-The average vertical speed in a soft landing should be about 2 m per second or less.
+The average vertical speed of a soft landing (on Earth) should be about 2 m per second or less.
+On other astronomical bodies with weaker gravity, the safe speed could potentially be higher.